aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Poor handover, lack of electronic records, poor documentation
   - Poor care plans

 ### MEQ 3.3 The management of the centre asks for a teaching session for the regular staff on management of difficult behaviour and dementia patients.
 Discuss how you would educate the staff?
+[From Unknown Mock MEQ 8: Discuss the main points you would like to make to the staff.
+(7 marks)] (7-9 marks)

 > Structure
 > - CANMEDS: educator, clinician and scholar